UBCHREST/ablate/README.md

 ```

 ## Running Tests Locally
 The tests can be run locally using an IDE or cmake directly (ctest command).
+You may also use the ```--keepOutputFile=true```  command line argument to preserve output files.
 To run the tests using the testing environment (docker), first make sure that [Docker](https://www.docker.com) installed.

 ```bash
 # Login to github to access base image (follow prompt instructions)